oneacik/mindoo/public/Thoughts/Me as a team leader.md

 	- **How:** By making notes of my routines and sharing them with people
 - 1 minute manager
 	- Invest only 40% of time for a team

-[ ] Prepare presentation on these notes so I can present myself